EvgeniyOtsevich/ProtractorTest/README.md

 4. Run `webdriver-manager update`
 5. Run `webdriver-manager start`

-If selenium server running not on local machine edit the conf.js and replace seleniumAddress with your own
+If selenium server running not on local machine edit the `conf.ts` and replace `seleniumAddress` with your own

 ### Execution
 1. Run `npm run tsc`